MFree27/Columbia_Algorithmic_Project/README.md

 ## Contributors

-This is the first group project.
+This is the second group project.

 Our contact information is: